marilius12/taxes/pages/lowest-tax-countries.md

 # Lowest tax countries

 These are countries with tax rates in the single-digits and low-to-mid teens.
-You should also consider legal fees and accounting fees.

 ## Individual Entrepreneur (IE) with Small Business Status (SBS) in Georgia 🇬🇪